Uberspace/lab/source/guide_mosh.rst

 Step 1
 ------

 Each uberspace can open 20 ports.
 The port numbers are generated automatically in the range from 20.000 to 61.000 and cannot be chosen arbitrarily.
+You open a port in the firewall configuration of your uberspace with the command ``uberspace port add``.

 .. code-block:: bash